rayaalsaedi/Professional-README-Generator/README.md

 This app creates a README.md file through the command-line application.

   # Installation
-  Make sure to install node.js
+  Make sure to install node and inquirer.

   # Tests
   There are no tests set at this time.

   # Usage
-  N/A
+  Open your terminal then answer the prompts.

-  # Github
+  # Github Username
   Github username:rayaalsaedi

   # Email
   rayaheen@uw.edu

-  # Visual Illustration
+  # Visual Presentation
+  Click on the image to play the video.
   [![Watch the video](develop/capture.png)](https://drive.google.com/drive/folders/12TYwCCJL6Tvl7HbwY3Rkn4mNTAFfsjjY?usp=sharing)